Maulana Azad Medical College: Heritage sites

-The college was established at the 30 acre land of the old Central Jail which was no longer in use after the establishment of Tihar Jail at far away Tihar village on the fringe of Delhi.
+The college was established at the 30-acre land of the old Central Jail which was no longer in use after the establishment of Tihar Jail at far away Tihar village on the fringe of Delhi.
 The old Central Jail main building is still within the premises of the college and is listed as a heritage site.
 The grave of the Mughal era poet Momin lies near the parking area near the college.
-The infamous Khooni Darwaza where Bahadur Shah Zafar's two sons and a grandson were shot by the British in September 1857 during the First war of independence is opposite the main entrance of the college.
+The infamous Khooni Darwaza where Bahadur Shah Zafar's two sons and a grandson were shot by the British in September 1857 during the Indian Rebellion of 1857 is opposite the main entrance of the college.